The Soul

 Telepathy

-There is always at least one spirit parallel to us, whether we notice it or not.
-Some may call this spirit a Guardian Angel.
-He reads our thoughts at all times and in all circumstances.
-When this spirit thinks of something while being in parallel with us, we feel the concept of this idea, hence intuition.
-Depending on how much time we spend analyzing this concept, and then how complex it is, we can decode and understand the concept.
-This is how a spirit guides us and speaks to us.
+There is always at least one spirit existing in parallel with us—whether we are aware of it or not.
+Some may refer to this presence as a Guardian Angel.
+This spirit perceives our thoughts constantly, in all situations.
+When the spirit forms a thought while in alignment with us, we receive it as a kind of conceptual impression—what we often call intuition.
+The more time we spend reflecting on this impression, and the more complex it is, the more clearly we can decode and understand its meaning.
+This is how a spirit guides and communicates with us.

-When children play individually in the yard of a daycare, each on their own with their "imaginary friend", thus constituting what specialists call a "collective monologue", these children are in fact interacting with spirits present in their immediate spiritual surroundings.
+When young children play alone at a daycare, each immersed in their own world with an "imaginary friend," psychologists might describe it as a "collective monologue."
+But in truth, these children may be interacting with spirits present in their immediate spiritual environment.

-This fourth dimension is "the place" where our ancestors are.
+This fourth dimension is, I believe, where our ancestors dwell.

 The psychospiritual bubble